R-unic/Luay/README.md

 # Luay

+## Installation

+To install Luay, you must first clone the repository.
+A pre-built binary exists inside of the `bin` folder, and a `build.cmd` file is provided if you want to build Luay.
+To make sure everything is set up properly, first visit the `luaypath` file in your cloned repository, then set the file's content (defaults to `$HOME/Luay`) to the path of your cloned repository.

 ## What's Different From Lua?

 Luay contrasts starkly to Lua because it comes with "batteries included".
 This means there is a plethora of utility that's similar to utility you could find in other languages such as Java or NodeJS.